 - School culture seems to crave stability or stasis, but it is ill-equipped to create or to maintain either.
 A school’s culture holds together separate individuals and groups, and as such, the friction internally between those individuals and groups is certain to produce tension resulting in evolution punctuated at times by revolution.

 Additionally, the forces external to a school’s culture, including importantly and powerfully, the larger elements of culture surrounding the school (local, regional, and national, etc.) create a mixed bag of forces bound to push and pull a school culture.
 External forces can affect a school’s culture for good or for ill, often at the same time.
-(For me, the most timely example of a larger cultural element’s power to affect a school culture within it negatively relates to the decline of kindness culturally.
-The Atlantic published a relevant article recently HERE, and I spoke about the vital importance of kindness HERE during my tenure at The Westminster Schools.)

 - School leadership at the administrative and governance levels faces two frustrating conundrums.
 Conundrum #1: leaders grown from within the school’s culture have a significant challenge in accurately seeing or developing perspective on the culture, for they are borne of it—a tree in a forest cannot see the forest, yet leaders grown from the culture are most likely to have the greatest potential to lead cultural change as they have the credibility and sense of nuance necessary to create a landscape for change.